MicrosoftDocs/minecraft-creator/creator/Reference/Content/MolangReference/Examples/MolangConcepts/MolangIntroduction.md

 ## Null Coalescing Operator `??`

-Similar to how the null-coalescing operator works in C, you can now reference a variable that may or may not exist without seeing a content error.
+Similar to how the null-coalescing operator works in C#, you can now reference a variable that may or may not exist without seeing a content error.
 If it doesn't, you can now provide a default value to use.
 Previously, if a variable didn't exist you would get a content error.
 This was to make sure variables were always initialized correctly to avoid uninitialized variable bugs.

 Unfortunately this then required initialized scripts, or in some cases some complex work-arounds to make sure variables were initialized.
 Now, if you know a variable won't be initialized in the first run of a script, you can use the following: